uday96/EVA4-TSAI/README.md

 Perform object detection using OpenCV Yolo implementation.
 Create a custom dataset of a unique object not present in the existing COCO classess and train YoloV3 on the custom class.

+## Session 14-15 - RCNN

+Create a custom dataset for monocular depth estimation and segmentation simultaneously.